mazefeng/ml/README.md

 RMSE on the test data is `0.932806` after `5 iterations`.

-MF is optimized by `Stochastic Gradient Descent`(SGD) algorithm in mini-batch manner.
+The latent factor model is learned by `Stochastic Gradient Descent`(SGD) algorithm.

-By combining `NumPy` with mini-batch, the training algorithm is very efficient with an affordable memory cost.
+There was a mistakte in the previous version in mf.py.
+SGD can not be implemented in mini-batch since in each iteration the corresponding user and item latent factor need to updated, and if you do mini-batch, the model get updated very rarely.
+So I fix the problem and use multi-thread to accelerate the process.

 ##Hidden Markov Model